Reducing Food Waste Through Improved Cold Chain Management

 And yet this isn’t enough.

-More can be done to preserve food products in a way that keeps their quality and nutritional value intact from farm to fork, increasing access to healthy food for all.
+More can be done to preserve food products in ways that keep their quality and nutritional value intact from farm to fork, increasing access to healthy food for all.

 For starters, here’s how improved cold chain management can cut food wastage and enhance food security.